We've all heard about "vertical farming".

 Integrating urban agriculture with not just city rooftops, but also all of the floors of skyscraper style buildings.
 This concept could also be copied in independent vertical farming "towers".

-Despite the creation of the vertical farming concept nearly 20 years ago, the term has (oddly) only become popular on the internet (as evidenced by Google search volume) over the past 5-8 years (see image above)
+Despite the creation of the vertical farming concept multiple decades ago, the term has (oddly) only become popular on the internet (as evidenced by Google search volume) over the past 5-8 years (see image above).

-This could be attributed to the release of Despommier's book in 2010.
+The popularity surge could be attributed to the release of Despommier's book in 2010, "The Vertical Farm: Feeding the World in the 21st Century"

-Many experts have criticized Despommier's concept of vertical farming.
-Common criticisms:
+Many experts have actually criticized Despommier's concept of vertical farming.

 - form over function: there are many critics of the Despommier vertical farming school of thought, for example, critic Stan Cox, a senior scientist at The Land Institute in Salina, Kansas and author of Any Way You Slice It: The Past, Present, and Future of Rationing has gone on record periodically since 2010 denouncing vertical farming (most recently in a February 2016 article in Treehugger.com titled "Vertical Farms: Wrong on So Many Levels").